dask-contrib/dask-sql/docs/pages/machine_learning.rst

-Before training and exporting the models from different framework like lightgbm, catboost, please ensure the relevant packages are installed in the dask-sql environment, otherwise it will raise an exception on import and if you are using mlflow as format ensure mlflow was installed
+Before training and exporting the models from different framework like lightgbm, catboost, please ensure the relevant packages are installed in the dask-sql environment, otherwise it will raise an exception on import and if you are using mlflow as format ensure mlflow was installed.
+Keep in mind that dask-sql supports only sklearn compatible model (i.e fit-predict style models) so far, so instead of using xgb.core.Booster consider using xgboost.XGBClassifier since later is sklearn compatible and used by dask-sql for training, prediction and exporting the model through standard sklearn interface

 .. code-block:: sql